MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M02-empower-workforce-copilot-sales/04-Ex1-2-use-chat-market-research.md

    > **Note:**
    > For this first Copilot Chat prompt, we've provided the following text so you can see what an effective prompt looks like when it incorporates the four key elements discussed in the Introduction unit.
 You must write all remaining prompts in this exercise, but in doing so, you can use this prompt as a model to emulate.

     **I'm a Sales Executive at Fabrikam, tasked with expanding our smart energy management solution, EcoSense 360, into hotels and resorts.
 I need to gather insights that can help me plan my sales approach and create materials that I can share with my Sales colleagues and potential clients.
-Please perform market research of energy management systems used in hotels and resorts.
+Please conduct market research on energy management systems used in hotels and resorts.
 Use publicly available market information, industry reports, and examples from hotel energy management practices.
 Provide a clear, structured market overview that includes current trends in energy management systems for hotels and resorts, common pain points and challenges hotels face in managing energy efficiency, key market players and competitive products, and any opportunities where EcoSense 360 could address unmet needs.
 Present the information in concise paragraphs with bullet points or tables where appropriate for clarity.**

 4. Review the results.
 You like what Copilot provided, but you aren't sure what to do with all this information.
 After further consideration, you decide to take advantage of Copilot Chat and ask it deeper, more analytical questions to help turn this raw information into sales insight.
 In other words, you want to use Copilot Chat not just as a search engine, but rather, as a research assistant.